 To brush up on writing well-syncopated drum and bass grooves in a funk style, definitely head over to our free course on the topic, Writing Funk Grooves for Drum and Bass taught by bandmates and bonafide funk lifers, Efa Etoroma Jr. and Carter Lee.
-And if you want more musical challenges just like this delivered straight to your inbox once a week (plus, a ton more musical gold culled from around the musical internet), sign up here for our new email magazine, Soundfly Weekly!

 Let’s dive in to Prince’s minimal funk style